-The Group has not applied any of the simplifications outlined in Articles 88 to 112 of the Delegated Regulation and has not applied to use any undertaking specific parameters.
+The Group has not applied any of the simplifications outlined in section 7.2 to 7.36 of the Solvency Capital Requirement - Standard Formula part of the PRA Rulebook and has not applied to use any undertaking specific parameters.

-The Group has taken a proportionate, simplified and prudent approach in calculating the SCR for market risk in that all unit-linked assets are assumed to be invested in "Type 2" equities as defined in Article 168 of the Delegated Acts.
+The Group has taken a proportionate, simplified and prudent approach in calculating the SCR for market risk in that all unit-linked assets are assumed to be invested in "Type 2" equities as defined in section 3D7 of the Solvency Capital Requirement - Standard Formula part of the PRA Rulebook.
 The PRA has confirmed this approach as acceptable subject to ongoing monitoring.
+As noted above, the market risk SCR calculated at 31 March 2025 allows for the impact of management actions that are expected to reduce expenses in specific stressed circumstances.